GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 which means that you would need to keep track of the performance of your pipeline in order to dump the memory when it's about to cause problems.

-To create a heap dump, first find the name of the worker of which you want the heap dump and then connect to it using SSH by running the following command on your local workstation:
+To create a heap dump, first find the name of the worker for which you want the heap dump and then connect to it using SSH by running the following command on your local workstation:

     gcloud compute ssh --project=$PROJECT --zone=$ZONE \